 - 1. Committee on Co-operative Research

 - 2. Gender Equality Committee

 - 3. Legislative Committee

-- 4. Co-operative Development Platform

 XIII.
-SPECIAL DISPOSITIONS
+Special dispositions

 A. Status of the ICA in Belgium

 As long as the registered office of ICA is in Brussels, Belgium, the Brussels courts will be competent for all judicial queries which according to the Belgian Code of Civil Procedure ("Gerechtelijk Wetboek") are of the competence of the courts of the registered office of the ICA.